Nuclear energy pros and cons

 Nuclear waste

-And now to the thorny issue of nuclear waste – we could write hundreds of articles about the science of nuclear waste, its political implications, cost/benefit analyses, and more when it comes to this particular subject.
-The key takeaway from all of that would be this: nuclear waste is a complicated issue, and we won't claim to be anything near experts.
+And now, to the thorny issue of nuclear waste – we could write hundreds of articles about the science of nuclear waste, its political implications, cost/benefit analyses, and more regarding this particular subject.
+The key takeaway from that would be this: nuclear waste is a complicated issue, and we won't claim to be anything near experts.
 Nuclear waste is radioactive, making it an environmental and health catastrophe waiting to happen.
-These reasons are exactly why governments spend tons of money to safely package up and dispose of used-up nuclear fuel.
+These reasons are exactly why governments spend tons of money to safely package and dispose of used-up nuclear fuel.
 At the end of the day, yes, nuclear waste is a dangerous by-product of nuclear power plants, and it takes extreme care and advanced technology to handle it properly.

 Malfunctions can be catastrophic